-Vegetation management is performed periodically to keep fuelbreaks and other VMAs functional over time.
+Vegetation management is performed periodically to keep VMAs (e.g., FRAs, fuelbreaks, and defensible space) functional over time.
+Maintenance of existing VMAs and new VMAs would occur under the Program.
 The time between treatments depends on how fast the vegetation in the fuelbreak grows, if invasive species colonize the disturbed area (Midpen, 2014; Midpen, 2019b), the likelihood of an ignition and fire spread, and/or the proximity to buildings and other high value assets.
 For example, areas such as defensible spaces around structures with grassy fuels, or ingress/egress road corridors with rapidly growing woody weeds, typically need to be treated annually.
 Similarly, areas adjacent to picnic facilities also require regular maintenance.
 Cyclical maintenance is performed using combinations of different treatment techniques to ensure that the maintenance work is efficient and performed in a timely manner while minimizing ecological impacts.
 Techniques include a combination of cutting with heavy equipment, mowing, and/or hand tools as well as on-site mastication, mulching, and pile burning.
 Some chemical methods may also be used in very limited circumstances and in most circumstances is not intended for cyclical maintenance activities.
-These techniques are described in detail in Section 4.70.
+These techniques are described in detail in Section 4.7.